 - Administering anesthesia

 - Collecting samples and carrying out laboratory tests such as blood counts and urinalysis

-As I interacted with more animals as a vet tech, my attraction to them continued to intensify and this compelled me to go back to school and become a veterinarian.
-My strong aptitude for science gave me a boost to my passion of working with animals.
+As you will interact with more animals as a vet tech, your attraction and care for them will only grow and continue to intensify.
+This might compel you to go back to school and become a veterinarian physician.
+A feat, that once completed, will increase your income dramatically from your current vet tech salary.
+Your strong aptitude for science will give you a boost to your passion of working with animals.

 - Animal health and diseases